ShaneCurcuru/shaneslides/apachecon/PracticalTrademarkAMA-ComCode2023.md

 - Who owns JQUERY or Tux the penguin?
 - What trademark rights do FOSS licenses grant?

-???
-Trademarks can be about more than just the software download - services, certifications, tests, benchmarks - they can all have trademark issues around them.

 ---
 template: fullheader
 # Continue?